Batman hands Aquaman his trident in 'Justice League' teaser

 Is it too early to crown Jason Momoa's Aquaman the breakout star of "Justice League"?
-We've only seen snippets of him (though the swimming looks pretty cool), but it's already apparent he's got more than a little of Khal Drogo's wild warrior in him.
+We've only seen snippets of him (though the swimming looks pretty cool), but it's already apparent he's got more than a little of Khal Drogo's wild "Game of Thrones" warrior in him.

 He also dominates the short teaser released on Thursday, first standing in front of a wild wave and letting it crash around him, then taking his trident from Batman, then apparently controlling the oceans, which for him is probably as easy as turning off a faucet.